mirzlab/mirzlab.github.io/_posts/2017-09-03-openidm-password-blacklist.md

 {% include note.html content="This list is based on [Keeper Most Common Passwords of 2016](https://keepersecurity.com/public/Most-Common-Passwords-of-2016-Keeper-Security-Study.pdf)." %}

+{% include note.html content="If your password blacklist is very long, you might want to use a map instead of an array for better performance.
+You will need to change the checking function too (see below)." %}

 ## Password policy configuration

-Open the default IDM 5 policy script file :
+Open the default IDM 5 policy script file:

 ```sh
 $ vi openidm/bin/defaults/script/policy.js
 ```

-Inside the *policies" array variable, add a new policy reference to make it available during password verification :
+Inside the *policies* array variable, add a new policy reference to make it available for password verification:

 ```json
 {